pyrotek45/avon/tutorial/TUTORIAL.md

 if (age >= 18) && (has_license) then "can drive" else "cannot drive"

 if (x > 0) || (y > 0) then "at least one positive" else "both non-positive"

+if not (is_empty list) then head list else "no items"
 ```

 Important: Both operands must be booleans.
 Type errors occur if you use non-boolean values.